Salesforce’s Kodak moment: Rewriting scripture to stay relevant

 For today’s business leaders, the Salesforce story is not just a case study.
 It is a cautionary compass.
 It reveals a playbook for how to inoculate your organisation against dogma:

-Or as the new Salesforce might suggest… the data will tell us.
+Or, as the new Salesforce might say, the data will decide.